-There is no determined user authority to display the Event Log Search screen, however, the event video will not be played unless a user with Search authority logs into the system
+There is no determined user authority to display the Event Log Search screen, however, the event video will not be played unless a user with Search authority logs into the system.

-Pressing the [Vay/Pause] button will extract the event video and display the first image of the event.
-Pressing the Jii button will start playing the "event" video segment.
-Pressing SEARCH returns to live monitoring.
+Pressing the [Play/Pause] button will extract the event video and display the first image of the event.
+Pressing the [Play/Pause] button will start playing the "event" video segment.
+Pressing [SEARCH] returns to live monitoring.

 NOTE: It is possible that no recorded image displays on the current screen.
-Change the screen mode to 3x3, for the 8-channel DVR and 2x2 for the 4-channel DVR.
+Press the DISPLAY button and change the screen mode to 4x4.
 You will be able to easily see the camera have recorded video during target time.